Slowdeb/Tryhackme/Mr Robot.md

 <img width="1252" alt="Screenshot 2022-08-20 at 19 49 06" src="https://user-images.githubusercontent.com/76821053/185762146-e12f24da-e99b-4d8d-be52-239d65b30c9a.png">

-I found a hash and by the looks of it is encoded in base64.
+At the bottom there is a hash and by the looks of it is encoded in base64.

 ![decodehash](https://user-images.githubusercontent.com/76821053/185762231-7686c7d6-b8fb-4337-b674-747ca521271f.png)